mobily-enterprises/jsonreststores/README.md

   * `NotImplementedError`
   * `ServiceUnavailableError`

+**Less important attribute I couldn't find a spot for**
+ *  chainErrors ('none': never call `next(err)`, 'nonhttp': only call `next(err)` for non-http errors, 'all': always call `next(err)`

 Note that the `MongoStore` module already _does_ overrides the **Database functions** (which would normally be redefined by you), in order to give a working store for you to enjoy.
 Your own overriding functions could be heavily inspired by these.

+# What happens in each call

+JsonRestStores does all of the boring stuff for you -- the kind things that you would write over and over and over again while developing a server store.

+When using JsonRestStores, you are likely to 1) Use a specialised store 2) Redefine the functions marked above as **IMPORTANT: Database functions**.
+However, in order to really get it right, it's important to know what actually happens in each call.

+## Store.make.Get( Class )

+* **Check that `self.handleGet` is true**

+* **Runs `self._checkParamIds( req.params, errors )`**.
+This will cast req.params so that each corresponding field is validated using `self.checkId()`, and cast by `self.castId()`.
+This means that if you have `/users/:userId` (and therefore `paramIds` is `['userId']`), req.params.userId will be checked and cast.

+* **Runs `self.allDbFetch()**.
+The record is fetched.
+It's important that the _whole_ record is fetched by this function.

+* **Runs `self.allDbExtrapolateDoc()`**.
+This is important as in some cases you only want a sub-section of the fetched record (for example, only a bunch of fields or the result of `JSON.parse()` of a specific field, etc. Basically, this turns whatever was fetched from the DB into whatever you want returned.

+* **Runs `self.checkPermissionsGet()`**

+* **Runs `self.afterGet()`**.
+This is a hook called "after" everything is done in terms of send.
+However, it's called *before* sending the response to the client.
+So, it can still make things fail if needed.

+* **Runs `self.getDbPrepareBeforeSend()`**.
+This is a "preparation" function: a function that can manipulate the item just before sending it

+* **SEND item to client**

+As you can see, this is exactly what you would do, a million times over and over again, to implement a `GET()` in a store: fetch the data, manipulate it, check permissions, do last-minute changes, send it over.

+## Store.make.Put( Class )

+TODO (In the meantime, look at the source!)

+## Store.make.Post( Class )

+TODO (In the meantime, look at the source!)

+## Store.make.PostAppend( Class )

+TODO (In the meantime, look at the source!)

+## Store.make.Delete( Class )

+TODO (In the meantime, look at the source!)

+## Store.make.GetQuery( Class )

+TODO (In the meantime, look at the source!)

+# History and concepts behind it

+I was developing a one-page Ajax application completely based on stores: there is a rich client, and a bunch of stores server-side which comply with the cloudy (excuse my pun) JsonRest specifications.
+I soon realised that creating a store is often a rather complicated process: there are several HTTP methods to _possibly_ implement, and a lot of things to take care of (like permissions, etc.).

+I soon realised that the server side of the story was going to become a bunch of unmaintainable, repeated code.
+I couldn't have it.
+So, JsonRestStores was born.

+Point list:

+* Follows the KISS principle: everything is kept as simple as possible.

+* 100% compliant with [Dojo's JsonRest stores](http://dojotoolkit.org/reference-guide/1.8/dojo/store/JsonRest.html).
+This means for example that if you specify the option `{ overwrite: true }` for your store, the server will handle the if-match and if-none-match headers and will call the right method accordingly.
+Same applies with

+* 100% compliant with Dojo's query format.
+Dojo's `query()` call sends specific fields to the client.
+This module has everything you need so that you can concentrate on your data, rather than interpreting HTTP headers

+* It's well structured: there is a base class, that provides all of the important methods; it works out of the box, returning dummy data.
+The base class is obviously not very useful: Database-specific sub-classes are what developers will use.
+At the moment, the following databases are supported:
+  * Mongodb

+* It uses simpleschema for simple, extendible error checking.

+* It uses OOP patterns neatly using simpledeclare: each store is a javascript constructor which inherits from the database-specific constructor (which inherits itself from a generic, base constructor).

+* DB-specific stores are build with the principle of "sane defaults": without giving them any special parameters, they will "just work" mapping a database collection to a store/schema.

+* The schema is very simple, and there is always one schema per store (although you can obviously re-use a schema variable).
+Schemas are responsible of 1) Casting input fields to their right type.
+This means that a field marked as "number" will be cast to a JS number 2) Trimming and input validation.
+Each type offers a bunch of helper functions.
+You can also define a schema-wide validate() function.

+* Schemas and stores are _flat_.
+No, no nested documents within documents (KISS, remember?).
+While your database might (and probably will) have nested arrays etc., complex structures, etc., in JsonRestStores here is only one level.
+So you might have a store that only returns the top level of information in your mongoDb document, and then another store that fetches data from the same collection, but only returning specific sub-documents.
+The reasons:
+  * Stores are built on top of HTTP.
+In HTTP, forms don't have nested values (except for arrays, created if you have several variables going with by the same name)
+  * When there is a problem, the server responds with a field name, and an error message.
+Easy.
+Try that with nested data structures, and email me when you are done (successfully).
+  * It's best to keep things simple -- very simple.
+If you are submitting complex, highly structured data often between your client and your server, you might want to check if it's beneficial to break everything up.